 Kio Simoku -likes- elaborate plot set-ups.

-That said, there are a number of purely mechanical problems facing a male mangaka who sets out to depict an empowered female social.
+That said, there are a number of purely mechanical problems facing a male mangaka who sets out to depict an empowered women’s social.
 Western PC academics might frame these as the nasty old canard, “the appropriation of voice“, but a grain of real complaint lies behind the neo-maoist excesses that swept through gaijin academia 20 years ago.
 It is still a damn hard thing to do well.
 Unless you make them all look underage, set them in an all girls’ school and then..
 (Stop that! what part of empowered didn’t register?
 Genshiken is not going there!)

-Without an intruding male, the girls just go do rotten girl stuff and the mangaka has to make it look real, and it won’t be long before real rotten girls are reading his work and judging it for accuracy and realistic portrayal.
+Without an intruding male, the girls just go do rotten girl stuff and the mangaka has to make it look real, and it won’t be long before in-real-life rotten girls are reading his work and judging it for accuracy and realistic portrayal.
 A male is needed to throw off the scent.

-Why bother? from the start, the Genshiken was not an allegory of otaku redemption, but one of accommodation and finding the strength of friendship and community.
+Why bother?
+From the start, the Genshiken was not an allegory of otaku redemption, but one of accommodation and the strength of friendship and community.
 To find support from others you have to take the risk of rubbing up against others, and most of these others are not going to be completely to your taste.
 The situations that emerge are not all going to be within your comfort zone.
 In the Genshiken, the most important part of learning how to be open with others has been the breaking down of the walls that separate male and female fandoms as a microcosm of larger problems in Japanese society.